When to use and when not to use a defibrillator

 Rent a defibrillator and receive training

 If you are looking for a defibrillator for your business or property, why not consider Defib Machines?
 For as little as £1 a day you can receive a full service, staff training, maintenance and battery management.
+Learn more about defibrillator costs.

 Discover our full range of packages and products available online now.